 The history of the swastika took a sharp turn with the help of a late 19th-century German archaeologist by the name of Heinrich Schliemann.
 He discovered the ancient city of Troy in what is now Turkey.
 At the site, Schliemann found examples of the symbol.
 They were similar to those found on ancient pottery that archaeologists had discovered in Germany.
 His research led him to believe that the geographic disbursement of the symbol was a result of the migration of Proto-Indo populations of Greeks, Indo-Iranians, and Germanic tribes into Europe.
 Based on this finding, Persians and Indians (Aryans) are the original settlers of the Germanic region.
 Thus, Schliemann “theorized that the swastika was a ‘significant religious symbol of our [German] remote ancestors'” (Holocaust Encyclopedia).

 Following Schliemann’s discoveries, Germans began to link the symbol to their deeply rooted Germanic/Aryan heritage.
 The nationalist groups that were forming at that time aimed to keep their heritage strong and pure.
 Hence, the German Hakenkreuz became a popular symbol of the nationalist movement.
 It represented a strong identity with their national heritage.
 This is the point at which the auspicious meaning of the swastika began to change.
-As the nationalist cause developed further, people began to associated the Hakenkreuz with racial superiority and racism.
+As the nationalist cause developed further, people began to associate the Hakenkreuz with racial superiority and racism.
 Additionally, the theories regarding their heritage and “race” justified more hatred for the Jews.
 That hatred began to fully ignite after WWI.

 Heritage or Hate?